ningchencontact/azure-docs.zh-tw/articles/active-directory/user-help/my-account-portal-privacy-page.md

 ---
-title: 在我的帳戶入口網站上查看隱私權相關資訊-Azure AD
+title: View privacy-related info from the My Account portal - Azure AD
-description: 如何從我的帳戶入口網站的 [隱私權] 頁面中查看您的隱私權資訊。
+description: Learn how your organization uses your privacy-related information from the Privacy page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba